 The platform is free to use.
 We have a commission of 5% + a 3 – 5% Credit card processing fee on all funded projects.

-We can not stress the importance of marketing before getting on a crowdfunding platform.
+To have a more successful crowdfunding period, we can not stress the importance of marketing before getting on a crowdfunding platform.
 This ensures you will not be overlooked in the sea of crowdfunding projects.
 To this end, you want to take your time and concentrate on creating professional marketing content for your project to be used in crowdfunding.

 If you are already on a crowdfunding platform you can use analytics to pinpoint who is visiting your dreams page.
 With this you will be able to find your target audience and curtail your marketing material on your dreams page to better suit this audience.
 You will also be able to find out which social media strategies are performing better than others and focus more on what is helping.